WatDuhHekBro/stuff/README.md

 # Stuff

 A collection of various mini-repos that aren't big enough to warrant having their own dedicated repos.
-Examples include test code (doubling as references) and various programming challenges.
+Examples include test code (doubling as references) and various programming challenges, however, this is also my "anything goes" repository.

 # References